We are all entertainer/pundits with social responsibility now, Portland’s Jazz Prodigy is no exception.

 Raised in a multi-ethnic home in King, Northeast Portland at a time when the neighborhood was struggling high crime and poverty, Spalding seems out of place in this crowd of the West Hills elite.
 Presented to a sea of starchy shirts and stiff ball gowns, her singing voice bubbles and flows through a never waning, wry smile.

 Long seen as a virtuoso in America’s Jazz community, Spalding alternates between an upright and a 5-string electric bass.
 Her affinity for the rhythm section gives her signature hits “Black Gold” and “I Know You Know” a bouncy, soulful vibe that spitfires echoes of the most danceable beats of Rufus, Sly and The Family Stone and their funky ilk.
-Complimenting a Jazz sound that is distinctly in-the-now are lyrics that describe scenes, figures, and entire communities in the style of a Lou Reed or Outkast.
+Complementing a Jazz sound that is distinctly in-the-now are lyrics that detail scenes, figures, and entire communities in the style of a Lou Reed or Outkast.

 When Spalding evokes African heritage through lines like “think of all the strength you have in you/from the blood you carry within you/ancient men, powerful men/built us a civilization”, she rips through one of the cultural barriers that finally seemed to come down in the Obama years.
 White Americans didn’t invent democracy, and they don’t hold a monopoly on the historic moments of human achievement.